covertnine/c9-blocks/readme.txt

 Plugin can be installed from the WordPress admin via file upload, or by cloning the Github repo.

-For an overview of each of the blocks, and more up to date documentation, head over to our [documentation and demo site](https://c9.covertnine.com).
+For an overview of each of the blocks, and more up to date documentation, head over to our [documentation  site](https://c9.covertnine.com).

 == Installation ==